Cortrah/Discourse-Notes/chapter1.md

 All specs should pass

+I get many failures which I'm working through and learning from.

 ### Deal with any problems which arise.

 Reset the environment as a possible solution to failed rspec tests.